eQosys/QINP/docs/operators.md

 ### Assignment

 The assignment operators are used to assign a value (second operand) to an lvalue (first operand).
-While the direct assignment operator `=` is used to assign a value to a variable, the other assignment operators modify the value of the first operand.
+While the direct assignment operator `=` is used to assign a value to an lvalue, the other assignment operators modify the value of the first operand.
-If the datatypes of the operands don't match, the value of the second operand is converted to the datatype of the first operand.
+If the datatypes of the operands don't match, the value of the second operand is converted to the datatype of the first operand (if applicable).

 ---